beshkenadze/bitnami-pgvector/README.md

 **Testing:**

 Images are automatically tested after successful builds using GitHub Actions (`.github/workflows/build.yml`).
-The workflow spins up a container using the newly built image and runs a suite of tests (`tests/pgtest.js` and `tests/vector_test.js`) against it to ensure basic PostgreSQL functionality and that the `vector` extension can be created and used.
+The workflow spins up a container using the newly built image and runs a suite of TypeScript tests (`src/tests/pgtest.ts` and `src/tests/vector_test.ts`) against it to ensure basic PostgreSQL functionality and that the `vector` extension can be created and used.

 ## Quick Install